 - Check the automatic voltage regulator for frequency and voltage.

-- Check the battery, fuses, relay, stator, or rotor need replacing.
+- Check the battery, fuses, relay, stator, or rotor (if they need replacing).

 If you lack the technical expertise to perform root-cause diagnostics on your generator, it could lead to expensive and undue repairs.
-Emergency generator repair is complex and requires specific training and hands-on experience to conduct correctly.
+Emergency generator repair is complex and requires specific training along with hands-on experience to be done correctly.
 However, knowing the areas of the generator to check if problems arise will help you troubleshoot before calling a generator repair service.

 High-Quality After-Market Replacement Generator Parts

-Emergency generators repaired with high-quality, after-market generator replacement parts can keep your business powered in an outage or other event.
+Emergency generators repaired with high-quality, after-market generator replacement parts can keep your business powered in an outage or other situation.
 You must know how to troubleshoot primary areas and problems that affect generators to help you make the best decisions for your company.
-The first rule of thumb is always to put safety first; if you ever feel the area around the generator is unstable or are not confident in your troubleshooting skills, call a professional generator repair technician to tackle the job.
+The first rule of thumb is to always put safety first.
+If you ever feel the area around the generator is unstable or are not confident in your troubleshooting skills, call a professional generator repair technician to tackle the job.